Nirmal-Data-Scientist/Term-Deposit-Subscription-Prediction/README.md

 2. Install the dependencies: Install the required libraries and dependencies mentioned in the `requirements.txt` file.

-3. Run the notebook: Open the Jupyter notebook `term_deposit_prediction.ipynb` and run each cell sequentially.
+3. Run the notebook: Open the Jupyter notebook `Term Deposit Subscription Prediction.ipynb` and run each cell sequentially.

 4. Explore the code: Examine the code and comments to understand the data preprocessing, model training, and evaluation steps.